ibm-cloud-docs/log-analysis/devops/export_api.md

 * Check that your user ID has permissions to launch the web UI, view or manage service keys, and view logs.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-view_logs).

-* Check that the LogDNA instance has the export feature enabled.
+* Check that the logging instance has the export feature enabled.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-export_config).

 ## Export API